 - Creative Scotland has recognised provisions for dilapidations on rented premises.
 These provisions are based on expert valuations and are subject to agreement with landlords. - Creative Scotland recharges applicable operating costs to the Creative Scotland National Lottery Distribution Fund.
 This is based on management's judgement of the most appropriate recharge rate based on a number of factors, including the proportion of income from each fund over the medium term of operations.
-The recharge for the year was 40% for salaries and 40% for other operating costs (2021/22: 32.5% for salaries and 40% for other operating costs).
-The recharge rate for the 2021/22 financial year reflects the level of administration for COVID-19 emergency response programmes, all of which were funded from grant-in-aid.
+The recharge for the year was 40% for salaries and 40% for other operating costs.